mvan231/Shortcuts/Holiday Alarm Check.md

 This is what the notification will look like when there is a detected holiday the next day
 ![Example Notification](https://i.imgur.com/910pSf8.png)

-### To download the shortcut, you can [visit this link](https://raw.githubusercontent.com/mvan231/Shortcuts/main/HolidayAlarmCheck.json)!
+## To see the latest version information for the shortcut, you can [visit this link](https://raw.githubusercontent.com/mvan231/Shortcuts/main/HolidayAlarmCheck.json)

+## **To download v2.2 of the shortcut, [click this link (also in the above mentioned JSON)](https://www.icloud.com/shortcuts/64ce112560ec44f98a6d987c27636b76)